SunnyKatyara/Roling-Panda/README.md

 - How do I find an example of an IK problem solved by OpenSoT whole-body IK engine? -> **opensot** folder
 - How do I use the Cartesian Interface? -> **cartesio** folder

-## Notes

-Currently the master branch of this repo should not be used with the binary release v1.0.0: please refer to branch v1.0.0 for this.